Disney's 3Q profit climbs as it sees strength at domestic parks, adds streaming subscribers

 Revenue for the Burbank, California, company totaled $23.65 billion, falling slightly short of Wall Street's estimate of $23.68 billion.

+Financial terms of the agreement were not disclosed, but The Wall Street Journal said that it's a five-year deal worth more than $1.6 billion.

+“Sports is the big headline coming out of Disney’s latest earnings report, and for good reason.
+Live sports programming (like WWE Premium Live Events) amasses captive audiences that advertisers crave, and Disney is prioritizing programming with the highest ad revenue potential," Mike Proulx, Forrester vice president, research director, said in an emailed statement.

-Last night the NFL announced that it had entered into a nonbinding agreement with ESPN, which Disney owns.
+Last night the NFL announced that it had entered into a nonbinding agreement with ESPN.
 Under the terms, ESPN will acquire NFL Network, NFL Fantasy and the rights to distribute the RedZone channel to cable and satellite operators and the league will get a 10% equity stake in ESPN.

 Revenue for Disney Entertainment, which includes the company’s movie studios and streaming service, edged up 1%, while revenue for the Experiences division, its parks, increased 8%.